thaisacs/thaisacs/README.md

 ### Hi there 👋

+I like machine learning and compilers, and I especially like both of them together.
+In particular, I like machine learning applied to programming systems.

+I'm currently a Ph.D.
+Student in Computer Science at the Institute of Computing, University of Campinas (Unicamp), Brazil.

 <!--
 **thaisacs/thaisacs** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.